- June 11, 1964

 Passionate rally racing fan

-He was born in Avignon, on 11th of June 1964, to the family of Italian origin.
+He was born in Avignon in June 1964, to the family of Italian origin.
 In his teenage years, Alesi was a passionate rally racing fan but at the age of 16, he started to race in karting.
 In 1984, Alesi moved to single seaters and had very good results competing in French Formula Renault and French Formula 3 Championship in which he became a champion in 1987.

 The next station was International Formula 3000 in which he won the title in 1989 driving for Eddie Jordan's team and debuted at 24 Hours of Le Mans driving a Porsche 962C for Team Schuppan, but his team was forced to retire after a car went on fire.